shelleywong/CSCI211-Course-Materials/CURE-E/finalProject.md

 Move into this directory and add any project-related files to this directory.
 At the end of the semester, I will expect to see (at minimum) the class files for your ADT implementation (.h and .cpp files), a main.cpp file for running your program, an input file, and a README.md file.
 You will likely also have class files for your data entries (e.g. each instance represents the data from one day).
 You may have a separate file for the original dataset (e.g. a CSV file) as well as an input file for the data (e.g. in the format used in CSCI 211).
 You may have another input file with commands that I can use to run your program.
 You may have a Makefile and/or a script to run your program, or you may just include instructions/commands for running your program in the README.md file.
 Other files may be necessary depending on your project; feel free to ask if you have questions about how to set up your project directory.
 Since everyone's output will be different, there will be no test output files, but if you create output files in your program, you can leave them in the directory as a reference.<br>

-I will have an example program that converts data from a CSV file to the format used in the CSCI 211 programming assignments.
+I have provided an example program that converts data from a CSV file to the format used in the CSCI 211 programming assignments (look in the `CSCI211-Course-Materials/assets/` directory).
 You can get the data directly from the dataset (.csv file or other format), or you can use something similar to my program to create an input file that looks like the input you have used throughout the semester.<br>

-You must use your CSCI211 git repository for your CURE-E Final Project computer program and have at least 5 commits made to the repository for your program's source code.
-You are not required to have commits for each of the following, but these are all points at which it would be a good idea to make a commit:
+You must use your CSCI211 git repository for your CURE-E Final Project computer program and have at least 6 commits made to the repository for your program's source code and README.md guide (feel free to make more commits as needed).
+You are not required to have commits for each of the following, but it is common to make git commits whenever you have completed a feature, fixed a bug, or made some progress that you are happy with (even if you plan on working more on the particular feature).
+Do NOT wait until the end of the semester and make one giant commit for your entire final project!
+These are all points at which it would be a good idea to make a commit:
 * **Initial commit** that includes the project's initial setup (e.g. a new directory, setting up the project structure, adding any necessary project files).
 * **Creation of a C++ class or struct for your data entries** (e.g. every Node in your ADT may contain pointers to instances of this class)
 * **Creation of a C++ class for your ADT** (define the class and its methods; doesn't need to be complete, but can include some basic implementation)
 * **Input file parsing** (successfully read input data from a file -- either add data to your ADT or simply print it out to confirm that you are parsing the data as desired for your program)
 * **ADT populating** (if you haven't already, make sure to insert entries made up of the parsed data into your ADT.
 The input data may have empty entries -- make sure you handle these entries appropriately, depending on the data type).
 * **Basic output** to print the contents of your ADT in a readable format (make sure you can successfully interact with your data structure).
 This requires the creation of a method in your ADT class - how the entries are organized is up to you, but you should be able to explain why the entries are organized in the way you have chosen.
-* **Algorithm implementation** (complete your unique algorithm that provides insight on Your Question (requires the creation of at least one method that implements your algorithm in your ADT class)
+* **Algorithm implementation** (complete your unique algorithm that provides insight on Your Question (requires the creation of at least one method that implements your algorithm in your ADT class) -- if you are completing this in parts, you may want to make multiple commits for this feature.
 * **Insightful output** (display the results of your algorithm in a way that is clear and informative)
 * **Testing and debugging** (remember to make commits to resolve bugs and other issues throughout your development process)
 * **Final commit** (once your project is complete and ready for submission, make a final commit and ensure that your code is well-organized, commented, and adheres to good coding practices)
 <br>

 Your program must be submitted through your CSUChico-CSCI211 GitHub repo on your default branch (usually called the `main` branch).
-Remember to make at least 5 commits for the source code of your program, and at least 1 more commit for the README guide.
+Remember to make at least 6 commits for the source code of your program and the README guide.
 Also remember that the same style and readability guidelines that we have used throughout the semester apply to this project!

 Each time you commit your code to GitHub, you should be completing the following steps (the `add` command with the `-A` option updates all files in the working tree):
 ```